Transitime/core/transitime/README.md

 Once these commands have been run you should run the sql created in the files in the core and web directory in your database.

+TODO: This works in eclipse but not on command line.
+Strange and need to investigate.
+Probably somthing to do with the fact it is an executable jar.

 processGTFSFile.jar -- Main class: org.transitime.applications.GTFSFileProcessor
 =================================